H-H-bin/gunyah-hypervisor/docs/api/gunyah_api.md

 ERROR_ARGUMENT_INVALID – a value passed in an argument was invalid.
 This could be due to an invalid Address Space or a non-existing mapping.

-ERROR_DENIED – the specified Address Space is not allowed to execute map operations.
+ERROR_DENIED – the specified Address Space is not allowed to execute map operations, or the VMMIO flag was set and the specified range has not been correspondingly configured as VMMIO.

+ERROR_BUSY — the Private flag was specified, and a matching mapping was found that was either locked, or not private.

 ERROR_ARGUMENT_ALIGNMENT – the specified base address is not page size aligned.